IT Innovation, MS

 Prerequisite(s): Graduate standing / permission of the instructor

-ITIN 8220 DESIGN PROCESS (3 credits)
+ACMP 8220 DESIGN PROCESS (3 credits)

 Inter-disciplinary design teams will work together to design and innovate products of the future.
 The design projects in the course are developed to directly address a problem brought forward by a technology company in the Omaha area in order to provide students with a design experience that directly impacts real-world product development.
 Students will focus on the technological (interface), physical (ergonomics) and aesthetic quality of design, and will learn how to conduct rigorous user studies in a laboratory setting.
 Teams will be cross disciplinary and consider all aspects of the design, creation, testing, and fabrication of the products.

-ITIN 8256 INNOVATION VENTURES (3 credits)
+ACMP 8256 INNOVATION VENTURES (3 credits)

 Prerequisite(s): Admission to a graduate program or instructor permission.

-ITIN 8266 USER EXPERIENCE DESIGN (3 credits)
+ACMP 8266 USER EXPERIENCE DESIGN (3 credits)

 User experience (UX) design is concerned with the application of user-centered design principles to the creation of computer interfaces ranging from traditional desktop and web-based applications, mobile and embedded interfaces, and ubiquitous computing.
 This course provides in-depth, hands-on experience with real world application of the iterative user-centered process including contextual inquiry, task analysis, design ideation, rapid prototyping, interface evaluation, and reporting usability findings.
-(Cross-listed with CSCI 4260, CSCI 8266, ITIN 4260).
+(Cross-listed with CSCI 4260, CSCI 8266, ACMP 4260).

-ITIN 8300 RESEARCH FOUNDATIONS (3 credits)
+ACMP 8300 RESEARCH FOUNDATIONS (3 credits)

 This course serves as an introduction to research literature and research methodology in the innovation and creativity research domain.
 Students are introduced to skills, methodological issues, and bibliographic resources to enhance their ability in critically evaluating and conducting research in the IT Innovation field.
 Through a series of readings, in-class discussions, and lectures the student will select and define a research question, explore the various types of research designs and complete a literature review.
 This course is structured to make research meaningful and significant and enable students to write effectively.